 On the first of May, it is customary to offer a sprig of lily-of-the-valley to close ones.
 Many vendors occupy the pavement on that occasion!May 8: Victory in Europe Day (national holiday)

-Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues around Paris, with the revelry continuing late into the night.June 21–August 23: Fête des Tuileries (local event)
+Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues around Paris, with the revelry continuing late into the night.July–August: Fête des Tuileries (local event)

 Bumper cars, ghost trains, shooting galleries, turn-of-the-century wooden carousel horses – every summer Paris pulls out the stops for this traditional fun fair in the beautiful Jardin des Tuileries, to the delight of local residents and tourists.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+July 14 Bastille Day (national holiday) this holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 In Paris, this anniversary is commemorated each year with fireworks and dance parties open to everyone at various venues throughout the city.
-The most spectacular fireworks display is set off from the Trocadéro and the Eiffel Tower, and is usually preceded by a huge and free outdoor concert on the Champs-de-Mars.Late July–late August: Cinéma en Plein Air (outdoor cinema) (local event)
+The most spectacular fireworks display is set off from the Trocadéro and the Eiffel Tower, and is usually preceded by a huge and free outdoor concert on the Champs-de-Mars.July–August: Cinéma en Plein Air (outdoor cinema) (local event)

 This outdoor cinema festival returns every summer to the green lawns of Parc de la Villette, with a programme of films organised around a specific theme.
 The atmosphere is always relaxed and friendly.August 15: Assumption Day (national holiday)